 o Accounting for all other additions of plant available N & P to the field;

 o Form and source of manure, litter, & process wastewater;

 o Volatilization of nitrogen and mineralization of organic nitrogen.

 10. Ensure protocols for appropriate testing of manure, litter, process wastewater, and soil are followed.

 Land Application Practices

-The proposal is to land apply effluent through a pump and power unit that connects to a volume gun irrigation system.
+The proposal is to land apply effluent through a pump and power unit that connects to a volume gun.
 Solid waste will be land applied by pull-type dry manure spreader, a truck mounted spreader or transferred to local area farmers.
-Land application agreements with neighboring landowners have been signed.

 Land Application Sites

 W NE NE 10 N 18 E 03

 The application for General Permit coverage, nutrient management plan and other public information are available for review and copying between 8:00 a.m. and 5:00 p.m.
 (CT), weekdays, excluding holidays at the Department's Office, Suite 400, The Atrium, 1200 N Street, Lincoln, Nebraska, 68508-8922; Telephone (402) 471-2186; FAX: (402) 471-2909; or E-Mail: email@example.com.
 Individuals requiring special accommodations or alternate formats of materials should notify the Department by calling (402) 471-2186.
 TDD users should call (800) 833-7352 and ask the relay operator to call the Department at (402) 471-2186.
 Please include the above name and legal description of the concentrated animal feeding operation.